-3. Create a warm and supportive environment
+3. Create a safe and supportive environment

 4. Create a culture where mental health can be talked about openly

-School leaders can encourage a culture in which mental health and wellbeing is talked about openly and where children, parents, carers and staff understand the importance of, and links between, good mental and physical health.
+School leaders can encourage a culture in which mental health and wellbeing is talked about openly and where pupils, parents, carers and staff understand the importance of, and links between, good mental and physical health.

-6. Develop strategies to support at-risk children
+6. Develop strategies to support at-risk children and young people

 The school leadership team will also need to work in partnership with local commissioners to make sure there is a clear roadmap of local support services.

-7. Guide staff on referring a child
+7. Guide staff on referring a student

 8. Work with families and communities